Free Healthy Home Assessment

 What can I do if my home has high levels of radon?

-If your results are high, there are steps you can take to lower your radon levels.
-A certified Mitigation Contractor can install a radon mitigation system.
-If you are considering building a new home, the home can be build with radon-resistant construction to prevent high levels of radon from entering the home.
+If your results are high, there are effective steps you can take to lower radon levels in your home.
+A certified Mitigation Contractor can install a specialized radon mitigation system to vent the gas safely outside.

 To learn more about radon and radon testing, visit the following website for more information: